vbookshelf/Faith-Scrolling-Web-App-Code/README.md

 When I saw how smooth and fast the video playback worked I realized that an opportunity exists to disconnect the physical act of scrolling from toxic AI social media algorithms by giving people the ability to create personalized short-video playlists, which they can then scroll through using browser-based video players.

-For example, a user could create a list of url's of YouTube shorts.
+For example, a user could create a list of URLs of YouTube shorts.
 This list could be placed in a .txt file and uploaded to a shorts player.
 The videos can then be scrolled in the browser, without needing any expensive backend server infrastructure.
-This is how the Faith Scrolling video player works, except that the video url's are hard coded.
+This is how the Faith Scrolling video player works, except that the video URLs are hard coded.

-Developers can use this code as a basis to build browser based short-video players to cover multiple languages and user interests.
+Developers can use this code as a basis to build browser-based short-video players to cover multiple languages and user interests.

 ## How to run the app